-Recordati Ilac continues to strengthen its position on the Turkish pharmaceutical market thanks to the success in the medical community of a number of products.
-Urorec® (silodosin) and Zanipress® (lercanidipine+enalapril) continue to perform well two years into their launch.
-Substantial growth is recorded by Lercadip[®] (lercanidipine) and Procto- Glyvenol[®] (tribenoside) as well as by Aknetrent® (isotretinoin), a treatment for severe acne, Mictonorm[®] (propiverine hydrochloride), a treatment for hyperactive bladder and urinary incontinence, Kreval® (butamirate citrate) indicated for the control of pre and post-operative acute cough and by the antibiotic Ciprasid® (ciprofloxacin).
-In the last quarter of 2014 the Turkish subsidiary successfully launched Vomiset® (palonosetron), an anti-emetic used in the prevention and treatment of chemotherapy-induced nausea and vomiting.
+Recordati Ilaç continues to strengthen its position on the Turkish pharmaceutical market thanks to the success in the medical community of a number of products.
+It has a strong consolidated presence in the fields urology, cardiology, gynecology and in physical medicine and rehabilitation.

+Urorec® (silodosin) and Zanipress® (lercanidipine+enalapril) continue to perform well.
+Substantial growth is recorded by the corporate products Lercadip® (lercanidipine), Gyno-Lomexin®

+(fenticonazole) and Procto-Glyvenol® (tribenoside) as well as by the local brands Aknetrent® (isotretinoin), a treatment for severe acne, Mictonorm® (propiverine hydrochloride), a treatment for hyperactive bladder and urinary incontinence, Kreval®/Kreval Forte® (butamirate citrate) indicated for the control of pre and postoperative acute cough and by the antibiotic Ciprasid® (ciprofloxacin).

-Recordati llaç launched an important investment program for the construction of a new production plant to produce a number of different products for a total of 80 million packs per year.
-The laying of the cornerstone ceremony was held in May 2014 with the participation of the Minister of Health and a number of Turkish government authorities.
-The plant is expected to become operational within two years.
+Recordati Ilaç launched an important investment program for the construction of a new production plant in Cerkerzkoy which was declared GMP compliant by the Turkish authorities in March 2016.
+It will produce a number of different products for a total of 80 million packs per year and will substitute the current production site in Esenyurt.